ImperialCollegeLondon/unit_testing_Cpp/_episodes/l3_03_test_fixture.md

 1. Table is not empty after adding an employee.
 2. Number of entries is one after adding an employee.
-3. Number of enries in table reduces by one after removing an employee (assuming that there was at least one entry in the table).
+3. Number of entries in table reduces by one after removing an employee (assuming that there was at least one entry in the table).

 Using our knowledge of test fixtures learnt in previous subsection, we can write the tests as shown below.
 Please see the file [3_emp_table_test.cpp](../code/Chapter3/3_emp_table_test.cpp) for more details.